-- ▶ Select the probe function by pressing the PROBING ROT soft key - ▶ Position the touch probe at a position near the first touch point - ▶ Select the probe direction perpendicular to the angle reference axis: Select the axis by soft key - ▶ To probe the workpiece, press the machine START button - Position the touch probe at a position near the second touch point - To probe the workpiece, press the machine START button.
+- Select the probe function by pressing the PROBING ROT soft key. - ▶ Position the touch probe at a position near the first touch point. - Select the probe direction perpendicular to the angle reference axis: Select the axis by soft key - ▶ Probing: press the NC Start button - ▶ Position the touch probe at a position near the second touch point. - Probing: press the NC Start button.
 The TNC determines the basic rotation and displays the angle after the dialog Rotation angle =